2017 Los Angeles Dodgers

 History, Comments, Contributions

 On June 2nd, the 2017 Los Angeles Dodgers set a team record by recording 26 strikeouts in a 12-inning 2-1 win over the Milwaukee Brewers, and the two teams combined for a National League record 42 Ks.
 Clayton Kershaw got things started by matching his career-high with 14, including the 2,000th of his career.
-One of the other stars of the early season, rookie OF Cody Bellinger, hit a solo homer of Neftali Feliz in the top of the 12th for the winning margin; it was already his 12th homer, barely five weeks into his major league career.
+One of the other stars of the early season, rookie OF Cody Bellinger, hit a solo homer off Neftali Feliz in the top of the 12th for the winning margin.
+It was already his 12th homer, barely five weeks into his major league career.
 Meanwhile, closer Kenley Jansen recorded his 36th strikeout of the year in picking up the win - without having yet issued a walk - setting a new major league record.

 The Dodgers won 12 of 13 games starting on June 7th to return to first place on June 21st.
 In spite of their strong play, they were facing stiff competition from two unexpected sources: the Arizona Diamondbacks and Colorado Rockies, with the three teams bunched up at the top of the NL West and also having the three best records in the National League, with only the Washington Nationals within shouting distance of the trio.
 Another win on June 22nd completed a four-game sweep of the visiting New York Mets during which they displayed true dominance as they outscored the opponents, 36-11, and banged out 15 homers, including a three-homer game by SS Corey Seager and two-homer games by Bellinger and C Yasmani Grandal.
 On June 24th, they recorded their 9th straight win by shutting out the Rockies, 4-0, behind the pitching of Kershaw.
 They had now won 14 of 15 games to become the first National League team to 50 wins.
-The streak reached 10 wins before being snapped in a 4-0 loss at the hands of the Los Angeles Angels of Anaheim on June 26th.
+The streak reached 10 wins before being snapped in a 4-0 loss at the hands of the Los Angeles Angels on June 26th.
 On July 8th, they became just the fourth team in the last 40 years to record 60 wins before the All-Star break, then added one more on the final Sunday before the break, thanks to a complete game win by Kershaw.
 Their 61 wins led the majors, and were one more than the Houston Astros' 60, as the Texans became the 5th team to record the magic mark before the break.
 Their excellent first half was reflected in the fact that six Dodgers players were chosen for the All-Star team.

 The Dodgers started the second half the same way they had ended the first, sweeping their first series on the road against the Miami Marlins to extend their winning streak to nine games.
 During the series, Bellinger had become the first rookie in team history to hit for the cycle, while another All-Star, Justin Turner hit a game-winning homer on July 16th.
 Turner was hitting a scorching .374 at the end of that game.
 The sweep of the Marlins improved their overall record to 64-29, for a winning percentage of .688, higher than the highest in franchise history, .682, set in 1953.
 They were also 29-4 dating back to their hot streak in early June.
 A 1-0 win over the Chicago White Sox on July 18th, the major league-leading 15th win for Kershaw, gave them their second ten-game winning streak of the season.
 They defeated the White Sox again the next day to make it 11 straight, then lost, 6-3, to the Atlanta Braves on July 20th.
 On July 25th, they became the first team to 70 wins in the majors with a 6-2 win over the Minnesota Twins.